 We have considered both the stability and quantum advantage of using near-term analogue quantum simulators for thermodynamic limits of many-body problems in physics.
 Based on both existing theoretical results in many-body literature, and new technical results for free-fermion models, we argue that many physically relevant many-body problems are stable to a constant rate of error on the quantum hardware being used to solve them and thus are accessible in near-term experiments.
 We also hypothesize that these algorithms have an advantage, with respect to the obtained precision, in computing thermodynamic limits of many-body problems.
 Our formulation and results provides some evidence for near-term analogue quantum simulators being useful for solving many-body problems.

-Extending the stability results for gapless models to the case of quantum spins, or non-Gaussian fermionic systems is an immediate open problem suggested by our work.
+Extending the stability results for gapless/critical models to the case of quantum spins, or non-Gaussian fermionic systems is an immediate open problem suggested by our work.
 While previous work by Hastings \cite{hastings2005quasiadiabatic} indicates that, under some assumption on the density of states of the many-body model, such a stability result could hold for gapless spin systems, it would be interesting to see if restricting observables to being translationally invariant could help improve these results.
-Furthermore, we have assumed a coherent error model for analyzing stability of quantum simulation task, future directions could include expanding these results to incoherent error models.
-Finally, any progress on a rigorous analysis of impact of errors on adiabatic quantum algorithms would help lay current experimental efforts on a strong theoretical foundation.
+Similarly, understanding the stability of Lindbladian dynamics and fixed point problems for quantum spin systems or non-Gaussian fermionic systems beyond the rapid mixing assumption would also be an important extension of our work.

 \onecolumngrid